Health Benefits of Better Sleep and How to Improve It

 How many hours of sleep do adults need?

-Most adults need between seven and nine hours of sleep per night.
+Most adults need between seven and nine hours per night.
 However, sleep quality matters as much as duration.
 Consistently waking during the night or spending insufficient time in deep sleep can leave you feeling unrefreshed even after eight hours in bed.

 Why do I wake up tired even after sleeping eight hours?

 Waking up tired despite adequate hours in bed often points to poor sleep quality rather than insufficient duration.
-Common causes include sleep apnea, an inconsistent sleep schedule, screen use before bed, alcohol consumption in the evening, or a bedroom that is too warm.
+Common causes include sleep apnoea, an inconsistent sleep schedule, screen use before bed, alcohol consumption in the evening, or a bedroom that is too warm.
 If the problem persists, consider speaking to your GP.

 Does poor sleep weaken your immune system?